DPDK/dpdk/doc/guides/nics/mlx5.rst

     - IPv4/TCP with CVLAN filtering
     - L4 steering rules for port RSS of UDP, TCP and IP

+- PCI Virtual Function MTU:

+  MTU settings on PCI Virtual Functions have no effect.
+  The maximum receivable packet size for a VF is determined by the MTU configured on its associated Physical Function.
+  DPDK applications using VFs must be prepared to handle packets up to the maximum size of this PF port.

 - For secondary process:

   - Forked secondary process not supported.